RamenVentures/Operating-Manual/README.md

 - **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

 ##### 8. Are these world-class founders?
 (The Great Team Test)
-- Is the ratio of progress / time in the top 10%?
+- Is the ratio of progress/time in the top 10%?
 - Is there a world-class technical founder?
 - Are they attracting world-class people?
-- Do they have perserverance?
+- Do they have perseverance?
 - Are they coachable?
 - Are they willing to be bold and experiment?